 - Train with a partner until you are skilled at avoiding hypoglycemia.

-- Wear a medical alert ID bracelet, or any medical tag that helps to alert paramedics or emergency responders of your diabetes and any additional important medical condition that may require immediate or special attention.
+- Wear a medical alert ID bracelet, or any medical tag that helps alert paramedics or emergency responders of your diabetes and any additional important medical condition that may require immediate or special attention.

 - Eat and drink before, during and after exercising.
 Hyperglycemia is worse with dehydration, and high blood sugar levels can cause the body to lose additional water.
 Urine color should be pale yellow throughout the day.